 Human Resource Management is one of the most crucial parts of any organization/company; their job particularly entails managing new and current employees, creating an amiable work environment, issuing company policies related to HR, and bridging the gap between employees and top management, making strategies and analyzing what is best for the organization/company.
-Besides them, it has a lot of other functions as well.
+Besides them, hr software has a lot of other functions as well.
 Let’s understand the activities better; below are seven major HR management duties discussed in detail:

 - Strategic Planning: By conducting repeated meetings HR department makes sure to develop strategic plans for the betterment and smooth working of an organization/company.
 They organize short-term and long-term strategies and ensures development.
 The strategies are mostly focused on how to make an organization a much better workspace than before.